hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 3. If you're having trouble identifying what you need for the **AzureFolderPath** parameter, here's an example.
 In the screenshot below we would enter directory/* Also note **this field is case sensitive** ![Images/cidazure-setup-cfn-azurefolder.png](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-azurefolder.png?width=400px)

-4. Run `terraform apply`, review the plan and confirm your action.
+4. Run `terraform apply`, review the plan and confirm the action.

 Great job, you've completed the setup!
 Now move onto [Manual Run](#step-2-initial-manual-run)